Sustainability

 Energy-efficient Data Centers: What is the PUE?

 In Data Centers, it is not only the information technology that requires electricity, but also the building technology.
 This includes air conditioning, lighting, cooling systems, uninterruptible power supply, fire protection and security technology.
-The so-called PUE value (Power Usage Effectiveness) is a measure of the efficiency of the Data Center infrastructure.
-It sets the annual energy requirement of the entire Data Center in relation to the annual energy requirement of the Data Center’s IT.
+The so-called PUE value (Power Usage Effectiveness) is a measure of the efficiency of the data center infrastructure.
+It sets the annual energy requirement of the entire data center in relation to the annual energy requirement of the data center’s IT.
 This varies depending on the technical and local conditions.
-The closer the PUE approaches the value 1, the more energy-efficient the Data Center is.
+The closer the PUE approaches the value 1, the more energy-efficient the data center is.

 Cooling systems